 ARTICLE 33 COURT LEAVE

-33.01 When an Employee is summoned or subpoenaed as a witness or a defendant to appear in court in his official capacity to give evidence or to produce Employer records, he shall be allowed leave with pay, but any fees receivable by him shall be paid to the Employer.
+33.01 When an Employee is summoned or subpoenaed as a witness or a defendant to appear in court in his official capacity to give evidence or to produce Employer records, they shall be allowed leave with pay, but any fees receivable by them shall be paid to the Employer.

-33.02 When an Employee is subpoenaed as a witness in his private capacity or summoned as a juror:
+33.02 When an Employee is subpoenaed as a witness in their private capacity or summoned as a juror:

-(a) at a location within the Province of Alberta, he shall be allowed leave with pay, but any fees receivable by him shall be paid to the Employer;
+(a) at a location within the Province of Alberta, they shall be allowed leave with pay, but any fees receivable by them shall be paid to the Employer;

-(b) at a location outside the Province of Alberta, he may be allowed leave with pay if authorized by the Employer, but any fees receivable by him shall be paid to the Employer.
+(b) at a location outside the Province of Alberta, they may be allowed leave with pay if authorized by the Employer, but any fees receivable by them shall be paid to the Employer.

 33.03 When an Employee is required to attend court or to deal with legal matters relative to personal matters the Employee shall request time off without pay in advance of the required time off.
 Alternatively, the Employee can request Annual Vacation Leave.
 Such request shall not be unreasonably denied.